rejetto/hfs/dev-plugins.md

 - `h` shortcut for React.createElement
 - `t` [translator function](https://github.com/rejetto/hfs/blob/main/frontend/src/i18n.ts)
 - `_` [lodash library](https://lodash.com/docs/)
+- `emit: (name: string, params?: object) => any[]` use this to emit a custom event.
+Prefix name with your plugin name to avoid conflicts.
 - `Icon: ReactComponent` Properties:
   - `name: string` refer to file `icons.ts` for names, but you can also enter an emoji instead.